 Description of water management risks and discussion of strategies and practices to mitigate those risks

-Sustainable water management has been a central element of our strategy to use water responsibly for many years.
-We aim to introduce sustainable water management at all relevant production sites.
-These include our Verbund sites and sites in water stress areas.
-Our sustainable water management aims to protect water as a resource, continuously improve water use efficiency, and consistently reduce emissions.
+Introducing and implementing sustainable water management has been a cornerstone of our strategy for many years now.
+Our focus here is on our Verbund sites and on production sites in water stress areas.
+The aim is to protect water as a resource, to use it as efficiently as possible through recirculation, and to continuously reduce wastewater and emissions.
 We consider the quantitative, qualitative and social aspects of water use.
-In the final assessment of the CDP Water Report 2020, BASF again achieved the top grade of A and thus Leadership status.
+In the final assessment of the CDP Water Report 2022, BASF again achieved leadership status with a top rating of “A.”

-Our goal is to introduce sustainable water management at our production sites in water stress areas and at our Verbund sites by 2030, covering 93% of BASF’s total water abstraction.
-We achieved 46.2% of our target in 2020 (2019: 35.8%).
-Sustainable water management was introduced at six sites in 2020 (2019: 8).
+Our goal is to introduce sustainable water management at our Verbund sites and at all production sites in water stress areas by 2030, covering 89% of BASF’s total water abstraction.
+We achieved 61.6% of our target in 2022 (2021: 53.5%).
+Sustainable water management was introduced at seven further sites in 2022.

 Hazardous Waste Management (SASB Code: RT-CH-150a.1)